(Spoken on February 27, 1973)

 We have to go higher still, wherein the relation between the seer and the seen world gets narrowed down gradually until this relationship merges into a unity of perception.
 The nearer the object to the seer, the greater is the knowledge of it and the happier we are about it.
 The farther the object of perception from us, the lesser is the knowledge we have of it and the less happy we are so that, logically speaking, the merger of the object in consciousness should be the ultimate bliss of consciousness.
 When the object of perception merges into us, we realise the ultimate bliss.

-At present the world is outside us, external to us, and we seem to possess objects artificially by a contact which is subject to bereavement at any moment.
+At present the world is outside us, objects are external to us, and we seem to possess objects artificially by a contact which is subject to bereavement at any moment.
 We do not know when we will lose what, because we have possessed nothing, really speaking.
-The so-called worldly possession is an artificial concoction of human understanding.
+The so-called possession in the world is an artificial concoction of human understanding.
 It is not a real relationship at all.
 All contacts are wombs of misery.
-Ye hi saṁsparśajā bhogā duḥkhayonaya eva te (Gita 5.22), says the Bhagavadgita.
+Ye hi saṁsparśajā bhogā duḥkhayonaya eva te (BG 5.22), says the Bhagavadgita.
 You cannot be happy as long as your source of happiness is contact with the objects.
 And the yoga of bliss, or divine realisation, is non-contact.
 It is realisation.
-In the realisation of the Absolute, or the God Supreme, you do not come in contact with an object but you blossom into an experience which is far more universal than the limited experience of your logical universals.
+In the realisation of the Absolute, or the God Supreme, you do not come in contact with an object but you blossom into an experience which is far more universal than the limited experience of your object universals.

 When you rise from dream to waking life, you do not come in contact with the objects.
 But why are you happy when you wake up from dream?
 You had a nightmare yesterday, and you wake up from this fear of the dream and wipe your eyes with satisfaction, “Oh, I am in the world of reality,” not because you have come in contact with anything, but you have risen to a higher level of consciousness.
 So bliss, delight, satisfaction, happiness are only synonyms of a condition of consciousness and not a relationship with objects, though in our ignorance, in our untutored condition, we mistake contact for happiness.